sandipdey91/Machine-Learning-Project-2/README.md

 Just run the Jupyter Notebook through Anaconda

 # Process Explanation
-For generation of text corpus, we will make use of a 2nd-order Markov model.
+For generation of text corpus, we will make use of a Hidden Markov model.
 - At first, we need to clean up the data and then train a Markov model on the cleaned up data.
 - The training of the Markov model can be divided into the following stages -